Duong-NguyenTrinhTrung/PGx-Documentation/index.rst

 ===================================

 The GPCRdb contains data, diagrams and web tools for G protein-coupled receptors (GPCRs).
-Users can browse all GPCR crystal structures and the largest collection of receptor mutants.
-Diagrams can be produced and downloaded to illustrate receptor residues (snake-plot and helix box diagrams) and relationships (phylogenetic trees).
-Reference (crystal) structure-based sequence alignments take into account helix bulges and constrictions, display statistics of amino acid conservation and have been assigned generic residue numbering for equivalent residues in different receptors.

 The `source code`_ and `source data`_ are freely available on `GitHub`_.